Malawi

 Summary

-Whistleblowers in Malawi have in the recent past been subject to violence and arrest.
-However, a number of anonymous whistleblowers have recently been reportedly monetarily rewarded for reporting instances of fraud and corruption via the Tip-Offs Anonymous program.
-Aside from this program, which only rewards whistleblowers whose tips lead to the recovery of revenues, proper reporting channels may be inaccessible or unreliable, and the potential for monetary rewards remains unclear.
+Whistleblowers in Malawi have been subject to violence and arrest in the recent past.
+However, several anonymous whistleblowers have also reportedly been monetarily rewarded for disclosing instances of fraud and corruption via the Tip-Offs Anonymous program.
+Aside from this program, which only rewards whistleblowers whose tips lead to the recovery of revenue, proper reporting channels may be inaccessible or unreliable, and the potential for monetary rewards remains unclear.

 Whistleblower laws and policies

-Additionally, section 50 of the Access to Information Act states that a whistleblower who discloses or attempts to disclose information within the public interest upon reasonable suspicion to a law enforcement agency or appropriate public entity shall not be penalized in relation to his/her employment, profession, voluntary work, contract, organization membership, holding of office, or “any other way.”
-However, as Open Government Partnership notes, the Act does not lay out any punitive measures or restitution measures for whistleblowers who are penalized or victimized for reporting; in addition, because the overseeing body has no enforcement powers, enforcement is essentially left to the often inaccessible and costly courts.
+Additionally, Section 50 of the Access to Information Act states that a whistleblower who discloses or attempts, upon reasonable suspicion, to disclose information in the public interest to a law enforcement agency or appropriate public entity shall not be penalised in relation to his/her employment, profession, voluntary work, contract, organisation membership, holding of office, or in “any other way.”
+However, as Open Government Partnership notes, the Act does not lay out any punitive measures or restitutive provisions for whistleblowers who are penalised or victimised for reporting.
+Additionally, because the overseeing body has no enforcement powers, enforcement is essentially left to the often inaccessible and costly courts.

-Others contain provisions do not explicitly utilize the term “whistleblower” but seem to indeed be aimed at protecting whistleblowers in specific instances.
-For example, section 25 of the Financial Crimes Act, while not using the term “whistleblower” itself, forbids a legal or natural person from disclosing any information- except for the purpose of prosecution under the Act itself- that will identify or will likely identify a person who has made or prepared a suspicious transaction report to the Financial Intelligence Authority, with heavy monetary penalties, imprisonment, and revocation of business licenses possible for anyone who does so.
-The Money Laundering, Proceeds of Serious Crime and Terrorist Financing Act contains a very similar provision in section 31 aimed at protecting those who have made or prepared a suspicious transaction report to the Financial Intelligence Unit.
+Other laws contain provisions that, while they do not explicitly utilise the term “whistleblower,” seem to be aimed at protecting whistleblowers in specific instances.
+For example, Section 25 of the Financial Crimes Act forbids a legal or natural person from disclosing any information that will identify or likely identify a person who has made or prepared a suspicious transaction report to the Financial Intelligence Authority – except for prosecution under the Act itself.
+Anyone who does disclose such information faces the risk of heavy monetary penalties, imprisonment, and even revocation of their business licenses.

-Furthermore, the second Code of Corporate Governance in Malawi (“Code II”) exists to promote corporate governance principles within all types of organizations across the country.
-The Code II is considered a “voluntary” code comprised of Overarching Provisions (“OPs”) that were kept sufficiently broad as to apply to all types of organizations.
-Thus, perhaps due to this broad sort of approach, no specific whistleblowing protections or programs are found within the OPs.
-However, various OPs address issues such as ethics, good citizenship, sustainability, and external communications, all of which could be read as to touch whistleblowing and related matters to some extent.
+Furthermore, the second Code of Corporate Governance in Malawi (“Code II”) exists to promote corporate governance principles within all types of organisations across the country.
+The Code II is considered a “voluntary” code comprised of Overarching Provisions (“OPs”) that were kept sufficiently broad as to apply to all types of organisations.
+Thus, perhaps due to this broad approach, no specific whistleblowing protections or programs are found within the OPs.
+However, various OPs address issues such as ethics, good citizenship, sustainability, and external communications, all of which could be read as touching on whistleblowing and related matters to some extent.

-Code II also notes that specific sectors may develop, adopt, and promote specific guidelines that may involve more stringent requirements.
+Code II also notes that specific sectors may develop, adopt, and promote particularised guidelines that may involve more stringent requirements.
 Consequently, the Reserve Bank of Malawi has devised several such guidelines for banks, insurance companies, and securities market players.
-While none of these guidelines address whistleblowing directly, all three guidelines do address ethics, transparency, and related issues that could be read as encompassing whistleblowing issues.
-The guidelines also all contain enforcement provisions with heavy monetary penalties.
+While none of these guidelines address whistleblowing directly, all three guidelines address ethics, transparency, and related issues that can be seen as encompassing common whistleblowing issues.
+The guidelines also contain enforcement provisions with heavy monetary penalties.

-Finally, the Tip-Offs Anonymous program also exists as an outlet to allow individuals to anonymously report instances of fraud, bribery, corruption, and smuggling.
-The program was introduced by the Malawi Revenue Authority in 2010 and is administered by Deloitte, which also administers the program in other African countries and elsewhere.
-The program allows for informants to report via a toll-free phone number, email, or letter in English or Chichewa.
-Additionally, informants are ensured “total confidentiality,” as they use an anonymous code to report.
-The informant receives a monetary award when the tip results in the recovery of revenues, and if the informant is to receive an award, the giver and receiver never meet in order to further protect anonymity.
-The last financial year for which data is available resulted in over K282 million paid out to informants.
+Finally, the Tip-Offs Anonymous Program exists as an outlet to allow individuals to anonymously report instances of fraud, bribery, corruption, and smuggling in Malawi.
+The program was introduced by the Malawi Revenue Authority in 2010 and is administered by Deloitte, which also administers the prog ram in other African countries and elsewhere.
+The program allows for disclosures via a toll-free phone number, email, or letter in English or Chichewa.
+Reporters use an anonymous code to make their disclosures, meaning they are guaranteed “total confidentiality.”
+The reporter receives a monetary award when the tip results in the recovery of revenues, and, if they qualify to receive an award, the giver and receiver never meet in person in order to further protect anonymity.
+The last financial year for which data is available resulted in over K282 million (about 162 500 USD) paid out to informants.

 Weaknesses and needed reforms